mendixlabs/rich-text/README.md

 ## Issues, suggestions and feature requests
 We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/rich-text/issues

+### Known issues
+Only partially compatible with Mendix 7.6 due to a known Mendix bug.

 ## Development
 Prerequisite: Install git, node package manager, webpack CLI, grunt CLI, Karma CLI